Based on a true story.

 Director

-It is often our fear, unawareness, and judgment of dementia and other neurocognitive conditions that contribute to distress, and it is our unintentional reactions that rob people of their dignity.
+It is often our fear, unawareness, and judgment that contribute to distress, and it is our unintentional reactions that rob people of their dignity.

-Spotlighting this story in mainstream media will help transform the dementia experience and promote a more positive worldwide care culture.
+ON THE ROOF will promote a more positive worldwide care culture.

-— Teepa Snow, respected thought leader in dementia care
+— Teepa Snow, beloved thought leader in brain change care

 The story is compelling.
 I admire this script greatly.